CIT384-Fall21/quiz1-LuongMonica/submission.md

 1. The CGI standard defines a number of environment variables that are provided to a CGI program.
 Identify and explain the purpose of 6 of these environment variables.
    1. QUERY_STRING:  the part of URL after ? character.             <!-- answer -->
    1. REQUEST_FILENAME: the name of the file requested by the user     <!-- answer -->
-   1. SERVER_NAME: the name of the (web) server the user is requesting something from      <!-- answer -->
+   1. SERVER_NAME: the name of the (web) server the user is requesting a file from      <!-- answer -->
    1. SERVER_PORT: the port (e.g: 80) the server is serving requests on                     <!-- answer -->
    1. REMOTE_PORT: the user's port (e.g: 2049) that they are communicating through         <!-- answer -->
    1. REMOTE_IP: the user's IP addr (e.g: 72.146.12.151) that they are coming from                 <!-- answer -->